Scenario 4: End-to-End Research Workflow

 • Implementing non-standard model architectures

-• Developing new analysis methods
+• Developing novel analysis methods

-• Need fine-grained control over every step
+• Requiring fine-grained control over each step

 • Extending pipeline functionality